TiberiusGh/1DV610-L2/docs/testingGuide.md

 Steps:

 1. Start with a clean browser session (clear localStorage if needed)
-2. Click the "Get consents" button
+2. Click the "Get consents in console" button
-3. Observe the result in the `<pre>` element
+3. Observe the result in the console

 Expected Results:

-The `pre` element should display `null` (no consents stored)
+The console should throw error saying that there are no stored consents

 ### 1b.
 Get Current Consents - With Stored Consents Test

 Steps:

 1. Set some consents (e.g., click "Essentials ON" and "Marketing ON")
-2. Click the "Get consents" button
-3. Observe the result in localstorage or in the `<pre>` element
+2. Observe the result in localstorage or in the `<pre>` element

 Expected Results: